vkcode7/cpp/lc/SlidingWindow/LinkedList.md

 The Fast and Slow Pointer approach is preferred as it requires only one pass through the list.

-# 206. Reverse Linked List - Linked List, Recursion
+# 206. Reverse Linked List - Linked List, Recursion [Easy]

 This document describes the solution to the "Reverse Linked List" problem (LeetCode #206).